chuot/rdio-scanner/README.md

 # Need help ?

-You can ask your questions or post your comments on the [Gitter Rdio Scanner Lobby](https://gitter.im/rdio-scanner/Lobby) at **[https://gitter.im/rdio-scanner/Lobby](https://gitter.im/rdio-scanner/Lobby)** where the community keeps growing.
+You can ask your questions or post your comments on the [Rdio Scanner Discussions](https://github.com/chuot/rdio-scanner/discussions) at **[https://github.com/chuot/rdio-scanner/discussions](https://github.com/chuot/rdio-scanner/discussions)** or on the [Gitter Rdio Scanner Lobby](https://gitter.im/rdio-scanner/Lobby) at **[https://gitter.im/rdio-scanner/Lobby](https://gitter.im/rdio-scanner/Lobby)**.

 # Show your appreciation, support the author